Jinasena: Life

-Acharya Jinasena was a 9th-century CE Jain scholar who belonged to the Panchastupanvaya.
-He was a disciple of Virasena.
+Acharya Jinasena was a 8/9th-century CE Jain scholar who belonged to the Panchastupanvaya.
+He was a disciple of Virasena, under whom he received training in Jain doctrine and scriptural interpretation.
+After Virasena's death, Jinasena continued his teacher’s scholarly tradition and expanded the literary scope of Jainism in southern India.
 He claimed that Rishabhanatha first taught humanity how to extract sugarcane juice and that the fire by itself was not divine.
-Rastrakuta king Amoghavarsha was his disciple.